mordauntfamilyhistory.com

 • Charlotte Mordaunt (23rd December 1777 - May 1848) was baptised at St. James, Westminster, on 15th January 1778.
 Her marriage to Richard Hippisley was recorded at Wellesbourne, Warwickshire on 15th April 1800.

-• Charles Mordaunt (26th February 1736 - ?).
-He was baptised at St. Anne, Soho, on 25th March, 1736).
+• Charles Mordaunt (26th February 1736 - January 1820).
+He was baptised at St. Anne, Soho, on 25th March, 1736.
 He took Holy Orders and was granted the living of both St Andrew's, Ryburgh Magna, and All Saints, Ryburgh Parva, in 1760 and then of Little Massingham.
-He married Charlotte Musgrove at St. Mary's, Marylebone, London, on 24th May 1774.
-Their son, Charles was apparently the last Mordaunt born and baptised at Massingham.
-From him descend the Mordaunts of Somerset
+He married Charlotte Musgrave (1752 - 1816), daughter of Sir Philip Musgrave, Bart. at St. Mary's, Marylebone, London, on 24th May 1774.
+They retired to Sunbury on Thames and were both buried there at the church of St. Mary, Charlotte on 28th October, 1816, and Charles on 29th January, 1820.
+They had at least two children, in which order I do not know:

 • Mary Mordaunt who died unmarried